-from the health-and-safety dept
+from the for-the-good-of-the-uninformed-nation dept

 The Second Circuit Court of Appeals has ruled that certain legal memos justifying the government's drone strikes can remain secret.
 The long-running FOIA lawsuit involving the New York Times and the ACLU has been covered previously here.
 At the center of this FOIA lawsuit are more than 100 legal opinions from the DOJ's Office of Legal Counsel (OLC) that provide the legal argument for the extrajudicial killing of suspected terrorists.

 A few of these documents have made their way into the public's hands, thanks to the two plaintiffs, aided in no small part by government officials citing the memos in other documents and commenting publicly about the drone strike program.

 But there are still a few memos being held back.
 The "most transparent administration" has been very active in ensuring the Freedom of Information Act doesn't live up to its stated ideals.
 Nine of these memos have been officially buried by the Appeals Court, which apparently believes the government when it says the legal guidance memos it uses to justify its drone strike program are nothing more than "discussions" with lawyers that are exempted from disclosure.
 Brett Max Kaufman at Just Security points out the flaws in the court's rationale.